 Rather than a publication for learning about events that happened in the past, we see this booklet in terms of providing guidelines for dealing with issues in the present, and as such it should be used to prevent disasters that could easily happen in the future.
 We aim to translate this booklet into as many languages as possible, and to have it read throughout countries that have nuclear plants or in countries where there are plans afoot to build nuclear plants. (p.
 70)

 The 72 page booklet is available in Japanese, English, Chinese, and Korean.

 Filed under: nuclear power, nuclear secrecy, public information |

-I stumbled on this remarkable document in my files from the Pennsylvania Insurance Department (September, 1973) titled E=MC2=disaster?: A Citizen’s Bill of Rights and Consumer’s Guide to Nuclear Power.
+I stumbled on the remarkable E=MC2=disaster?: A Citizen’s Bill of Rights and Consumer’s Guide to Nuclear Power (Pennsylvania Insurance Department, September, 1973) in the back of my file cabinet.
 In using the adjective “remarkable” to characterize the doc, I’m stressing the foresight of the Pennsylvania Insurance Department in conducting hearings on nuclear power and drafting the rights doc years before the Three Mile Island disaster in March 1979 – and mentioning Dr. John Gofman and Ralph Nader’s research on a potential nuclear disaster occurring in Pennsylvania.
-One can hardly imagine a government agency doing this in the 21st century.

 I received the publication from my friend and mentor Dr. Judy Johnsrud years ago.
 It’s not a great scanned copy, but it is a rare doc that outlines specific information rights and a place at the table for communities who host nuclear power plants.